-OWA operated in 2017-18 at 97.1 FTEs, 3.5 positions above its approved staffing level of 93.6, with the approval of the Ministry of Labour.
-This was to support OWA's involvement in reducing its WSIAT inventory.
-This current staffing level will continue in 2018-19.
+OWA operated in 2016-17 at 97.1 FTEs, 3.5 positions above its approved staffing level, with the approval of the Ministry of Labour.
+This was to support our involvement in reducing our WSIAT inventory.
+This staffing level will continue from 2017-20.
+Then, once the OWA and WSIAT return to a manageable caseload, OWA will return to its approved allocation of 93.6 FTEs.
+It is important to note that this increased FTE level is sustainable without any increase in OWA's salary and benefit allocation.

 These additional FTEs consist of two Worker Advisers, a half-time Client Service representative and a WSIAT Caseload Reduction and Service Delivery Transformation Manager.
-The WSIAT and Service Transformation Manager leads the partnership with WSIAT in inventory reduction, the development of improved service delivery processes and a new electronic Case Management System, to support more effective case processing and outcomes.
-In 2017-18, these additional staff contributed in a vital way to OWA's inventory reduction at WSIAT, representing 31% of the reduction target.
-It is projected that the additional FTEs will contribute similarly in 2018-19.
+The WSIAT and Service Transformation Manager leads the partnership with WSIAT in inventory reduction and the development of a new Case Management System to support more effective case processing.
+In 2016-17, these additional staff contributed in a vital way to OWA's inventory reduction at WSIAT, accounting for a total of 57 case resolutions, representing 21.4% of the overall inventory reduction of 266.
+It is projected that the additional FTEs will contribute 51 resolutions annually in the three years covered by this plan, 2017-20.

 To ensure that WSIAT caseload reduction does not impede OWA in dealing with urgent high priority cases such as occupational cancers, OWA will continue to deal with such cases immediately.
-The current projection is that OWA will accept 200 priority cases in 2018-19, similar to 2017-18.
+190 of these cases are projected for 2017-18, similar to 2016-17 and 56% more than the 2015-16 level.

 The OWA's new service delivery model, fully implemented in 2016-17, will continue to ensure comprehensive case reviews and evaluation of case merits, to eliminate duplicate reviews, divert cases from the appeals system and ensure that only cases with a reasonable chance of success are accepted.

-Development of a new electronic Case Management System (CMS) has begun in 2017-18 and will be completed in 2018-19, in support of the new service delivery model, including a web portal to provide 24/7 access to OWA clients.
-The \$970,000 cost of the new CMS will be spread over the two fiscal years, at \$485,000 per fiscal year.
+Development of a new Case Management System (CMS) will begin in 2017-18 and be completed in 2018-19, in support of the new service delivery model, including a web portal to provide 24/7 access to OWA clients.
+The cost of the new CMS will be spread over the two fiscal years, at \$485,000 per fiscal year.

-The OWA will continue to work with WSIB, WSIAT, other worker representatives and employer representatives to streamline dispute resolution, including video hearings, and to divert cases from formal appeals.
-As part of this initiative, OWA recruited a Learning Specialist in 2017-18 to ensure learning support to Worker Advisers in effective resolution of workers' cases at WSIB and especially WSIAT.
+The OWA will continue to work with WSIB, WSIAT, other worker representatives and employer representatives to streamline dispute resolution, including video hearings, and divert cases from formal appeals.
+As part of this initiative, OWA will recruit a Learning Specialist to ensure learning support to Worker Advisers in effective resolution of workers' cases at WSIB and especially WSIAT.
 OWA will also strengthen staff training and capacity to refer injured workers to alternative sources of support, including in psychological and financial crisis situations.

-Occupational Health and Safety Reprisals Program - The OHSRP experienced a significant increase in service demand after it inception in April 2012.
-In April 2014, the OWA shifted resources to the OHSRP from the workplace insurance program.
-Since that time, demand for OHSRP has fluctuated year to year, but is doing so within a fairly stable range.
-This means that current staffing levels for this program are appropriate.
+Occupational Health and Safety Reprisals Program (OHSRP) - Effective April 1, 2014, OWA shifted resources from its workplace insurance program to its OHSRP, which had seen a significant increase in service demand since the program was established in 2012-13.
+As of March 31, 2017, service demand for 2016-17 and into 2017-18 was on track to return to 2014-15 levels.
+Overall, demand for OHSRP services continues to fluctuate year to year, but is doing so within a fairly stable range.
+This means that current staffing levels are appropriate.

-In 2018-19, OWA will continue to collaborate with the MOL Health and Safety Program, which is currently the main source of referrals to the OHSA reprisals program.
+In 2017-18, OWA will continue to collaborate with the MOL Health and Safety Program, currently the main source of referrals to the OHSA reprisals program.
+Targeted outreach to priority vulnerable worker communities will also be carried out.

-Overall strategy - OWA will carefully monitor demand for services for its two programs during 2018-19 and beyond, and allocate resources accordingly.
+Overall strategy - OWA will carefully monitor demand for services for its two programs during 2017-18 and beyond, and allocate resources accordingly.